Published 14 March 2019

 Disclosure of principal assumptions underlying forecasts

-- Independent adviser reports will ordinarily set out prospective ﬁnancial information, comprising ﬁnancial forecasts of the target company for one or more years, as it could reasonably be expected to be material to the decision of offerees to accept or reject an offer.
+- Independent adviser reports for a takeover offer will ordinarily set out prospective ﬁnancial information, comprising ﬁnancial forecasts of the target company for one or more years, as it could reasonably be expected to be material to the decision of offerees to accept or reject an offer.
 Prospective ﬁnancial information usually comprises forecasts that are based on information provided by the company appointing the independent adviser.

-- The Code requires an independent adviser’s report to state the principal assumptions on which any prospective ﬁnancial information is based.
-The Panel expects that the assumptions will directly accompany the relevant prospective ﬁnancial information in the document and be set out in a way that is helpful and relevant for shareholders reading the report.
+- The Code requires an independent adviser’s report for a takeover offer to state the principal assumptions on which any prospective ﬁnancial information is based.
+The Panel expects that the assumptions will directly accompany the relevant prospective ﬁnancial information in the document and be set out in a way that is helpful and relevant for offerees reading the report.

 - Prospective ﬁnancial information will usually be based on many assumptions about future conditions and events which may or may not occur.
 The quality of the information will be dependent largely on the appropriateness of the assumptions.
 Providing shareholders with these assumptions assists them to make their own informed judgement on the quality and reliability of the information.